Tennis-Russian players to be barred from competing at Wimbledon - report

 The organisers said it planned to announce a decision in mid-May ahead of the entry deadline for the June 27-July 10 tournament.

-The AELTC did not immediately respond to request for comment on the report.
+The AELTC did not immediately respond to request for comment on the report, but an official announcement is expected later on Wednesday.

 A ban on Russian players would prevent world number two Daniil Medvedev and Andrey Rublev, ranked eighth, from competing in the men's draw.
 Anastasia Pavlyuchenkova is 15th in the women's rankings.